 Our founder was an investor-director when management presented a 7-month runway.
 Run the math against the burn rate buried in a cash-flow appendix, and it was closer to 3.
 No one on the board caught it.
 The company went bankrupt.

 Had BoardLens existed, it would have flagged the gap on Sunday night.
 The partners walk in Monday and shift the conversation from quarterly review to bridge round, the one move that saves a company three months from zero.
-That's the difference between a write-off and a save, across every company the firm holds.
+Across a portfolio, surfacing that kind of discrepancy early can materially change the options available to the board and investor.

 Two layers, one source of truth, across every company the firm holds.
-Each becomes a living profile, your packs, investor updates and LP reports fused with thousands of external data points, refreshed every cycle, and then every analysis your partners run reasons through your firm's lens: your thesis and your team's expertise.
+Each becomes a living profile, your decks, investor updates and LP reports fused with thousands of external data points, refreshed every cycle, and then every analysis your partners run reasons through your firm's lens: your thesis and your team's expertise.

-Every partner sharper on every board, and the whole portfolio in view, without the headcount.
+Learn more about Governance Grade AI →Every partner sharper on every board, and the whole portfolio in view, without the headcount.

 AUM already in beta with BoardLens, VC, growth and private-market investors, and the directors who steward their companies.